 - Implement smart SEO practices for multilingual sites

-- Consistently maintain and update localised content
+- Consistently maintain and update localized content

 Online resources for website translation